 1. Finding the potential location

 Macro objects actually exist everywhere.
 However, if we look for small creatures, we must know the specific locations generally have populations more than others.
 Butterflies and bees like the location of a rather warm / sun and a lot of flower.
 Not all types of flowers, butterflies willing flowers are small and have lots of honey.
+While small creatures such as fleas, ladybugs, grasshoppers, etc. prefer areas close to the calm water, e.g. lakes / ponds and a rather damp place become an excellent habitat for them.
+Surely they will disappear from dense residential areas that every occasionally spray pesticides.

 2. Select the appropriate time